-Odebrecht's bribery tentacles worldwide
+Politicians suspected in bribery scandal

 In country after country, it is alleged that Odebrecht employees made connections with those in power and those who looked like they would be getting into power soon.
 They did not restrict themselves to those of any particular political hue.

-Almost a third of Brazil's current government ministers are facing investigation, including the foreign minister and President Michel Temer's chief of staff.
-The president has said he will suspend any ministers who are charged, but is himself facing an investigation.
+Almost a third of Brazil's government ministers who served under former president, Michel Temer, have faced investigation, including his foreign minister and chief of staff.
+The predecessor of current far-right President Jair Bolsonaro, who was arrested and released in a separate corruption case last month, is facing investigation in relation to Odebrecht.
 He denied all allegations of corruption and accused the country's judiciary of heeding rumours and destroying reputations.

+The vice-president of Ecuador, Jorge Glas, became the highest-ranking government official to be convicted in the scandal when he was sentenced in December 2017 to six years in jail.
+Prosecutors said he took $13.5m (£10.2m) in bribes from Odebrecht.

 - One of the biggest corporate corruption cases in history